Material aspect 3: Conducting business ethically and responsibly

 Our trials ensure proper indemnification of participants in case a product candidate or trial procedure causes bodily harm.

-We publish our trials on the appropriate clinical trial registries (clinicaltrials.gov and the EudraCT Trial Registry) in a timely manner.
-We attempt to publish results in peer-reviewed journals in accordance with Good Publication Practice and the International Committee of Medical Journal Editor’s Uniform Requirements for Manuscripts Submitted to Biomedical Journals, and at relevant scientific meetings and congresses.
-As a publicly listed company we also have the obligation to communicate trial results by other means to the investor community, such as via press releases.
+Clinical trials and summary results are registered on Clinicaltrials.gov and/or the EU Clinical Trials Register.
+Starting 1 January 2021, we commited to registering Galapagos-sponsored Phase 1 to 4 clinical trials conducted in any geographical territory.
+We commit to making a summary of the results of these Galapagos-sponsored Phase 2 to 4 clinical trials publicly available within 6 months of completion for pediatric studies and 12 months for adult studies.
+We attempt to publish results in peer-reviewed journals, in accordance with Good Publication Practice and the International Committee of Medical Journal Editor’s Uniform Requirements for Manuscripts Submitted to Biomedical Journals, and at relevant scientific meetings and congresses.
+As a publicly listed company, we also have the obligation to communicate trial results by other means to the investor community, such as via press releases.

 Our code of business conduct and ethics

 We have established a Code of Business Conduct and Ethics (the "Code”) that outlines the binding principles of business conduct and ethical behavior that is expected from all our staff and third parties working on behalf of Galapagos.

 Galapagos’ supervisory board is responsible for administering the Code.
 The supervisory board has delegated day-to-day responsibility for administering and interpreting the Code to our General Counsel who has been appointed as our Compliance Officer under this Code.